vernaillen/vernaillen.dev.old/src/pages/about.md

 ## Career

 My career as an IT consultant started in 1999.
-The first 14 years I worked as an employee for several IT service companies, and since 2013 I'm working as a freelancer.
+The first 14 years I worked as an employee for several IT service companies, and since 2013 I'm working as a freelancer.\
+By now I have build up more then <years-of-experience/> years of experience in web development and full stack development.

 I have strongly specialised in full stack java development on portal platforms.
-Since 2006 this was focussed on IBM WebSphere Portal, as I was working for IBM.
+Since 2006 this was focussed on IBM WebSphere Portal, as I was working for IBM.\
 Later, when I decided to start freelancing, I changed my focus to open source and [Liferay Portal](https://www.liferay.com/).

 Feel free to check out my [LinkedIn profile](https://www.linkedin.com/in/woutervernaillen/) for a more detailed career path.